Baltimore County Now

 The longer a person is exposed to CO, the greater the chance for serious illness or death.

-At 200 ppm, a patient will experience mild headache, fatigue, nausea and dizziness after 2 to 3 hours.
+At 200 ppm, a patient will experience mild headache, fatigue, nausea and dizziness after two to three hours.
 As the ppm rise, the symptoms intensify.

 At 800 ppm, a patient will experience convulsions after 45 minutes and may become unconscious and die within two to three hours.